Umuzi-org/ACN-syllabus/content/projects/oop/bank-accounts-deprecated/_index.md

 A Bank Account has a balance, an interest rate and a monthly fee.

-For example if a person has an interest rate of 12% (which is totally unrealistic but make the numbers easier) and they have R1000 in their bank account then they will receive (R1000 x 12% / 12) after one month of saving.
+For example if a bank has an interest rate of 12% (which is totally unrealistic but makes the numbers easier) and they have R1000 in their bank account then they will receive (R1000 x 12% / 12) after one month of saving.
 That means they earned R10 in interest.
 Now if their monthly fee on that account is R50 then their final balance after 1 month is R1000+R10-R50 = R960.

 - Create a class called `BankAccount`. it should be constructed with the necessary parameters described above.
 - add a function to your bank account class called `finishMonth`(js) or `finish_month`(python).
 This function should update the `balance` accordingly